Why You Need to Stage Your Home in the Colorado Springs Market…

 When my Realtor walked through my home, didn’t he/she stage the home?

-Although Realtors do have a lot of experience and wonderful suggestions, they don’t specialize in hands-on staging techniques or have the designer accessories that a professional would have to offer.
+Although Realtors do have a lot of experience and wonderful suggestions, they don’t specialize in hands-on staging techniques or have a vast selection of designer accessories that a professional has.
 An independent analysis from an impartial staging consultant presents no conflict of interest since the stager wants to expedite the sale of the home at the best price regardless of who lists the home.

 Do Real Estate Stagers earn a commission?

 No, real estate stagers work based on estimated hours required to stage.
-Once you agree on an action plan and the staging is completed, your home is staged and ready to be listed.
-Because time is money, stagers will suggest that all the de-cluttering, packing, cleaning, and maintenance repair items be completed prior to hands-on staging.
+Once you agree on an action plan and the staging is complete, your home is staged and ready to be listed.
+Because time is money, stagers will suggest that all the de-cluttering, packing, cleaning, and maintenance repair items be complete prior to hands-on staging.

 Does staging mean re-decorate my home?